Return to Index

 - Prevent further loss of lung function

-- Breathing exercises and a physical conditioning program—to help improve lung capacity and general overall physical condition
+- Pulmonary rehabilitation—to help improve lung capacity and general overall physical condition

-- Anti-inflammatory medicines (eg, corticosteroids)—to decrease inflammation and swelling in the breathing passages
+- Anti-inflammatory medications—to decrease inflammation and swelling in the breathing passages

-- Oxygen therapy—may be used for patients with severely impaired lung function.
+- Oxygen therapy—may be used for those with severely impaired lung function

 - Lung volume reduction surgery—removal of seriously damaged part of the lung